MSF-UK/HHOT-Handbook/README.md

 [HHOT Dashboard](HHOT%20Dashboard.xlsb)

 **RED TABS**: Data collected from the ODK form goes in these tabs.
-These tabs are called ‘Hand Hygiene Observation tool’ and ‘OBSERVATION_REPEAT’ how to fill them with your data from KoBo is explained below.
+These tabs are called **‘Hand Hygiene Observation tool’** and **‘OBSERVATION_REPEAT’** how to fill them with your data from KoBo is explained below.

 **GREY TABS**: These are calculation tabs of which there are two.
-* data_manipulated:DO NOT EDIT THIS PAGE this is for calculations, it may provide a useful reference but please do not edit it as this will affect the tool.
+* data_manipulated: **DO NOT EDIT THIS PAGE** this is for calculations, it may provide a useful reference but please do not edit it as this will affect the tool.
 * lists: this page will need to be edited if you have changed the category/ department/facility/ward names from the ODK form.
 How to do this is explained below.
-* tables: this will generate once you have inputted criteria into the ‘analytics’, please DO NOT EDIT THIS PAGE
+* tables: this will generate once you have inputted criteria into the ‘analytics’, please **DO NOT EDIT THIS PAGE**

 **GREEN TAB**: This is the tab where the dashboard analytics will be displayed based on user criteria.
 Using this is expalined later.
 To use the tool you will need to edit this page under the following categories